noir-lang/noir/docs/docs/how_to/Debugger/debugging_with_the_repl.md

 ## Pre-requisites

-In order to use the REPL debugger, first you need to install recent enough versions of Noir, Nargo and vscode-noir.
+In order to use the REPL debugger, first you need to install recent enough versions of Nargo and vscode-noir.

 The first versions of each that ship with support for the Noir Debugger are: